e1miran/Now-Playing-Serato/docs/gallery.rst

 Gallery of Templates
 ====================

-**Now Playing** has quite a bit of flexibility in what kind of output you can generate to the point that there are nearly infinite possibilities.
+**What's Now Playing** has quite a bit of flexibility in what kind of output you can generate to the point that there are nearly infinite possibilities.
 The text versions are meant to be used to feed other systems and are rather basic.
 E.g., the basic text template generates: